Vemula1207/Image-Captioning/README.md

-# Image-Captioning
+# Image Captioning
-Input given to the CNN and the RNN analyzes it and generates a caption
+Input Image given to the CNN and the RNN analyzes it and generates a caption